vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 ---
 On this blog, we often discuss how Peakboard application can communicate with hardware components that are used in manufacturing and logistics.
 In today's article, we'll take a detailed look at a pick-by-light system from Captron.
 Captron is a German manufacturer based in the beautiful state of Bavaria, Southern Germany.

-Captron provides different PbL technologies, one of them is the LED strip as shown on [this page](https://captron-solutions.com/en/pick-by-light_hardware/led-strips/).
-The strip is mounted on the racks of the warehouses or workplaces in manfacturing to help the workers to get goods from the correct warehouse bin.
-We can see the system in action on the video on this [page](https://captron-solutions.com/en/pick-by-light/).
+One of the PBL technologies Captron makes is an [LED strip](https://captron-solutions.com/en/pick-by-light_hardware/led-strips/).
+This strip is mounted onto the racks of manufacturing warehouses and workplaces, to help the workers take goods from the correct warehouse bin.
+You can see the system in action from the video on the [Captron PBL page](https://captron-solutions.com/en/pick-by-light/).

-In the sample of today's article we will build a Peakboard application to manage these LED strips.
-The actual order for the picking of the goods is presented in a table of the application.
+In this article, we will build a Peakboard application that controls these LED strips.
+The list of goods to pick is given to the application as a table.
 As soon as the picking process is confirmed in the application, the corresponding part of the LED strip is switched off.
-This final process can be seen in the video at the bottom of the page.
+This final process can be seen in the video at the bottom of this page.

 ## Mounting and configuing the LED strip